Only 35% of women take folic acid despite knowing the benefits of it.

 Despite the positive findings from the current study, there is also room for improvement, according to Stevenson's team.
 They point to the fact that by the end of the study period, only 35% of women were taking folic acid - despite the fact that two-thirds were aware of the vitamin's benefits.

-But folic acid may only do so much.
+may only do so much.

 Obesity and type 2 diabetes in the mother are two other factors linked to a higher-than-average risk of neural tube defects.
 And in this study, increasing use of folic acid did not eliminate the risk associated with diabetes, Stevenson and his colleagues point out.